Helm Installation Guide#

 What this installs:

-• PostgreSQL with persistent storage
+• PostgreSQL with persistent storage (CNPG or legacy based on K8s version)

 • Database initialization hooks